Wake

 World Premier

-Karl Livingstone is a Liverpool based filmmaker striving to tell human stories that resonate with people from all walks of life.
+Karl Livingstone is an award winning, Liverpool based filmmaker striving to tell human stories that resonate with people from all walks of life in striking, stylistic ways.

-Originally trained as a theatre actor, Karl made the transition to film early in his career; learning the aspects, challenges and needs of many departments along the way.
+Originally trained as a theater actor, Karl made the transition to film early in his career; learning the aspects, challenges and needs of many departments along the way.

 During his time studying filmmaking at The University of Salford, Karl co-founded “The Salford Film Society", working with peers and professionals alike to hone his craft.